jonathanmejia-ar/chat-app-socketio-react-node/README.md

 # Chat App

-Realtime chat app with websockets using React, Node.js, Express and Socket.io.
+Realtime chat app with websockets using React with Chakra UI, Node.js, Express and Socket.io.

 ## Usage